Skip To Main Content

 Auxiliary Programs & Enrichment

 Christ Church Episcopal School offers a comprehensive range of auxiliary programs to enhance student experiences and provide support for families.
-From Extended Stay, providing after-school care with designated homework and playtime, to CC Rec, offering recreational and developmental activities for younger students, we offer a well-rounded range of opportunities.
+Our Extended Day program, the Hub, provides after-school care with designated homework, enrichment, and play time.
+Hub add-ons offer students to explore new interests in sports, arts, and STEAM during the afterschool space.
 Holiday Camps alleviate scheduling challenges on half-days, while Summer Encounters offer diverse camp experiences during the summer break.
 These programs reflect the school's commitment to fostering holistic development and meeting the diverse needs of its community.

 Extended Day